Woodland Park Zoo’s lion pride just got bigger.Three African Lions were born, at the Seattle zoo, on Oct. 24th!

 “The birth of the lions is very exciting for all of us, especially for Xerxes who was not represented in the gene pool for the lion Species Survival Plan (SSP) conservation breeding program,” said Ramirez.

-Lions are born blind and they’ll begin to open their eyes within a week or two after birth.
-As part of the exemplary animal care and health program for the zoo’s thousand-plus animals, zoo veterinarians will perform health checkups every couple of weeks for weight monitoring, vaccinations, and critical blood and fecal sampling.
+Lion cubs typically weigh about 3 pounds at birth.
+They are born blind and open their eyes within a week or two after birth.
+As part of the exemplary animal care and health program for the zoo’s thousand-plus animals, zoo veterinarians will perform health check-ups every couple of weeks for weight monitoring, vaccinations, and critical blood and fecal sampling.

 Xerxes arrived in the spring from El Paso Zoo, to be paired with Adia, under a breeding recommendation by the SSP for African Lions.
 Adia arrived in 2010 from Columbus Zoo and Aquarium, in Ohio.
 SSPs are a complex system that matches animals in North American zoos based on genetic diversity and demographic stability.
 Pairings also take into consideration the behavior and personality of the animals.

 Woodland Park Zoo’s lions belong to the South African subspecies, Panthera leo krugeri.
 Known as the Transvaal Lion, it ranges in Southern Sahara to South Africa, excluding the Congo rain forest belt, in grassy plains, savanna and open woodlands.
 These lions range in weight from 260 to 400 pounds.